Red knot: Status

 The red knot has an extensive range, estimated at 100000–1000000 km2, and a large population of about 1.1 million individuals.
-The species is not believed to approach the thresholds for the population decline criterion of the IUCN Red List (i.e., declining more than 30% in ten years or three generations), and is therefore evaluated as least concern.
+In Europe, the species is not believed to approach the thresholds for the population decline criterion of the IUCN Red List (i.e., declining more than 30% in ten years or three generations), and is therefore evaluated as least concern despite being listed as near-threatened globally.
 However many local declines have been noted such as the dredging of intertidal flats for edible cockles (Cerastoderma edule) which led to reductions in the wintering of islandica in the Dutch Wadden Sea.
 The quality of food at migratory stopover sites is a critical factor in their migration strategy.

 This is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
 This commits signatories to regulate the taking of listed species or their eggs, to establish protected areas to conserve habitats for the listed species, to regulate hunting and to monitor the populations of the birds concerned.

-Knot populations appear to have stabilized in recent years, though at low levels.
+Knot populations appear to have stabilised in recent years, though at low levels.

 Threats

 Red knot populations are greatly affected by climate change since middle and high arctic habitats are necessary for breeding.
 Higher latitudes and coastal areas where red knots breed and winter are most affected by climate change.
 Nesting sites are generally on open ground in the tundra near water.
 Male knots prepare 3–5 sites for nests on "normally dry, stony areas of tundra in upland areas, often near ridges and not far from wetlands".
 Thus, sea level rise, coastal erosion, and general warming temperatures due to global warming destroy the ideal breeding habitats for the red knot in these arctic coastal regions.
 Migratory animals by nature have adapted to various environments.
 Subsequently, rapid and complex responses to climate change are prominent and in the case of the red knot in the recent changing climate, evolutionarily damaging.
 As arctic breeding grounds continue to warm, red knot body size has decreased, and less success for survival of birds born in warmer years is reported.
-Even more significantly, their wintering areas in the tropics have become more stabilized, resulting in shorter bill birds (likely due to the fact that stable conditions breed greater ecological success and less variability within species).
-Consequently, knots struggle to reach their main food sources which include deeply buried mollusks, adding to lesser access to food as well as more expenditure of energy in attempting to attain food.
+Even more significantly, their wintering areas in the tropics have become more stabilised, resulting in shorter bill birds (likely due to the fact that stable conditions breed greater ecological success and less variability within species).
+Consequently, knots struggle to reach their main food sources which include deeply buried molluscs, adding to lesser access to food as well as more expenditure of energy in attempting to attain food.

 Indirect threats including horseshoe crab over harvesting and climate change greatly threaten red knot populations.
 Issues such as climate change may be harder to immediately/directly alter, yet limiting horseshoe crab harvest and human disturbance to protect knot food sources and migratory/breeding sites are effective methods of conservation for the red knot.